 - Brushing teeth at least twice a day with a fluoride toothpaste

 - You’ve heard of this before, Flossing at least once a day!
-The problem today is that people don’t take flossing serious.
+The problem today is that people don’t take flossing seriously.
 Flossing is nearly as important as brushing your teeth.

 - Using an antibacterial mouthwash

-- Attending to regularly scheduled dental exams and cleanings
+- Attending regularly scheduled dental exams and cleanings

 - While growing older can increase the chances of certain dental problems, by striving to maintain a good oral hygiene routine and visiting the dentist on a regular basis, many of these risks can be reduced, if not averted altogether.